 By Nicole Flannigan

 Now that summer is in full swing and the days are getting hotter and longer it’s easier to find excuses not to exercise.
-For some people it’s an everyday battle just to get up and get to the gym, although I’m sure most of us find that once we walk through the door of the club it’s not all that bad.
-By the time the workout is done, you feel like a different person than the one that rolled out of bed just over an hour ago.
-Weather it’s working out before the sun comes up or taking a 20 minute power walk to break up the busy work day, here a few easy ways to keep up the good work this summer.
+However, since we haven’t had access to our “normal” gyms and clubs since the pandemic close down for a couple of months, you die hard work out people might be gung ho at the start of your return but for some people it’s an everyday battle just to get up, let alone get to the gym.
+Although I’m sure most of us find that once we walk through the door of the club it’s not all that bad.
+By the time the workout is done you feel like a different person than the one that rolled out of bed just over an hour ago.
+Whether it’s working out before the sun comes up or taking a 20 minute power walk to break up the busy work day here a few easy ways to keep up the good work this summer.

-3. Finish Strong and Increase Your Metabolism – After your toning routine, jump on the treadmill for a high intensity cardio workout to finish up.
+- 3. Finish strong and Increase your metabolism- after your toning routine, jump on the treadmill for a high intensity cardio workout to finish up.
 High intensity exercise causes your metabolism to stay elevated several hours post workout.
-So if you’ve burned 300 calories during your session, you will burn another 50 or so calories while you shower and get dressed.
+So if you burned 300 calories during your session, you will burn another 50 or so calories while you shower and get dressed.

-5. Take the Steps Double Time- Next time you opt to take the stairs (which should be every time) take them two at a time (unless you are wearing heels).
+- 5. Take the steps double time- next time you opt to take the stairs (which should be every time) take them two at a time (unless you are wearing heels).
 This quick burst of power will activate muscles in your legs that usually remain inactive when you are sitting at your desk.
-Fast twitch muscles are used for quick burst of speed; these muscles burn more calories than slow twitch muscles.
+Fast twitch muscles are used for quick bursts of speed; these muscles burn more calories than slow twitch muscles.

-6. Set Up Your Gear – You can have all the good intentions in the world to make it to the gym and workout but if you forget a vital piece of equipment, such as gym sneakers, you spoil your plans completely.
+- 6. Set up your gear – you can have all the good intentions to make it to the gym and workout but if you forget a vital piece of equipment, such as gym sneakers, you spoil your plans completely.
 Lay your gym clothes out the night before.
 If you are a morning exerciser, put everything out so it’s ready as soon as you roll out of bed.
 If you prefer to work out after work, pack your gym bag and leave it next to your workbag.